 Operating commitments as a lessor includes leases that the Airport has with lessee's.
 These commitments cannot be cancelled until the end of the lease.
-However, if the lessee wishes to sell their lease they can do so to a third party, but PRIP must approve of the transaction.
+The lessee may sell their lease to a third party, but PRIP must approve of the transaction.
+May leases contain rights of renewal, however these are not guaranteed to be taken up.